cShirley14/clouddruid/src/content/post/24-3-31-week-in-review/index.md

 ### Conversely, Speaking of AI &#x1F602;

-In theory, I want to continue to dive deeper into AI tools, and the [intersection](https://github.com/continuedev/continue) between opens source software and AI intrigues me. #BringYourOwnLLM
+In theory, I want to continue to dive deeper into AI tools, and the [intersection](https://github.com/continuedev/continue) between open source software and AI intrigues me. #BringYourOwnLLM

 ### AI and Emotional Intelligence